chetanbg1/cbgwork1/README.md

 weakhashmap -
 	WeakHashMap is an implementation of the Map interface.
-WeakHashMap is almost the same as HashMap except in the case of WeakHashMap if the object is specified as the key doesn’t contain any references- it is eligible for garbage 	collection even though it is associated with WeakHashMap. i.e Garbage Collector dominates over WeakHashMap. fail fast - iterator throws ConcurrentModificationException when one thread is iterating over a collection and other thread structuralyy modify collection either by adding, removing or modifiing the object on underlying collection immediaately throw exception fail safe - does not throw the exception if collection is modified while one thread is iterating over it because they word on clone of collection instead of original collection
+WeakHashMap is almost the same as HashMap except in the case of WeakHashMap if the object is specified as the key doesn’t contain any references- it is eligible for garbage 	collection even though it is associated with WeakHashMap. i.e Garbage Collector dominates over WeakHashMap. fail fast - iterator throws ConcurrentModificationException when one thread is iterating over a collection and other thread structuraly modify collection either by adding, removing or modifiing the object on underlying collection immediaately throw exception fail safe - does not throw the exception if collection is modified while one thread is iterating over it because they work on clone of collection instead of original collection
 Blocking queue - thread safe queue to put or take elements
 		 multiple threads can work simultaniously if a thread tries to take elemet form queue and there is none left, the thread can be block untile there is an element to take

 Concurrent Collection
-	why - traditional collection are not thread safe, only few calsses like Vector, HashTable are threadsafe collections provide some methods like synchronizedList, synchronizedMap, synchronizedSet those provide thread safty but the problrm is they capture lock on complete collection even for reading that decrease performance if one thread iterates and other tries to  modify structureal changes then concurrentModificationException is thrown so the concurrent cillections claaes do not throw this exception ConcurrentHashMap -> in ConcurrentHashMap lock is acquired on bucket level so at a time multiple thread can capture locak on diff diff buckets  -> concurrencyLevel -> it create 16 buckets on collection so 16 threads can works on collection simultaneously
+	why - traditional collection are not thread safe, only few calsses like Vector, HashTable are threadsafe collections provide some methods like synchronizedList, synchronizedMap, synchronizedSet those provide thread safty but the problem is they capture lock on complete collection even for reading that decrease performance if one thread iterates and other tries to  modify structureal changes then concurrentModificationException is thrown so the concurrent cillections claaes do not throw this exception ConcurrentHashMap -> in ConcurrentHashMap lock is acquired on bucket level so at a time multiple thread can capture lock on diff diff buckets  -> concurrencyLevel -> it create 16 buckets on collection so 16 threads can works on collection simultaneously
   		CopyOnWriteArrayList
     		CopyOnWriteArraySet